 So, there’s buying equipment, but you can also just lease equipment.
 This is usually a more cost-effective way of doing business.
 For example, you might choose to rent out office space instead of buying a workspace.
 These usually fall under the ‘lease accounting category’.

-A company, or person, who has rights over a product can grant licenses to companies for a price, known as a license fee.
+A company or person who has rights over a product can grant licenses to companies for a price, known as a license fee.
 This is most commonly seen in software products such as programs/applications designed to help teams with productivity or antivirus programs.
-These licenses are usually covered for a year and then need renewing as part of a new contract.
+These licenses are usually covered for a year and then need to be renewed as part of a new contract.

 The importance of accounts payable management

-Maintaining good management of accounts payable is critical to your company's health.
-It could mean the difference between having total business confidence to losing track of all your company’s cash flow and flatlining.
+Maintaining good management of accounts payable is critical to your company’s health.
+It could mean the difference between having total business confidence and losing track of all your company’s cash flow and flatlining.

 But knowing what’s leaving your company bank account (and when) isn’t the only benefit of keeping a beady eye on your accounts payable bookkeeping.
 It also builds better working relationships with your suppliers.

 Every company will have a different process for their accounts payable, but every company should have a process in place.
-There are various strategies to help you get to grips with accounts payable process flow, here are just a few to get you started:
+There are various strategies to help you get to grips with the accounts payable process flow.
+Here are just a few to get you started: